bluenviron/mediamtx/README.md

 ./rtsp-simple-server
 ```

 Users can then connect to `rtsp://localhost:8554/proxied`, instead of connecting to the original url.
+The server supports any number of source streams, it's enough to add additional entries to the `paths` section.

 #### Publisher authentication